 The final component of ethos, according to the ancient Greek educator was euphonia, literally “good knowledge.”
 The term, as used by Aristotle, referred to a noble intent, teaching for the good of society rather than for personal prestige, profit, or gain.
 Instructors who are renowned for not merely transferring information, but for changing lives, ruthlessly discipline themselves to see beyond their own day-to-day activities to gaze at the long term benefits the students (and society) will reap.
 Great teachers see themselves as world-changers, those who send students to college who might otherwise be headed to jail, those who motivate children to become hooked on learning instead of drugs, those who inspire success instead of failure.

-A hallmark of highly effective teachers is their passion.
+A hallmark of highly effective teachers is their pathos, their emotion, their passion.
 Pupils sense urgency in their teacher’s words, intensity in his or her eyes, facial expressions, and body language that demands a response.
 The lessons flow from such an instructor’s lips as though life and death hang in the balance.
 The teacher is animated and active as though trying to persuade students to evacuate a burning building.
 It is this combination of energetic motion and forceful speaking that holds students spellbound.
 A teacher who exudes no enthusiasm, who delivers lessons devoid of feeling, will never persuade students.

 During teacher inservice events I have frequently referenced what I call “The Law of Vicarious Expenditure of Energy.”
 The teacher should begin each lesson with the assumption that a particular amount of energy will be expended in the classroom during that class period.
 Either the teacher will burn up the allotted energy by walking, gesturing, talking, smiling, and so forth, or the students will use it by shifting in their seats, coughing, whispering to classmates, or doodling.
 A spellbinding communicator is invariably one who expends a vast amount of energy during a presentation.
 Such energy is pulled from the reservoir of powerful emotions regarding the content and importance of the lesson and its potential impact on students’ lives.

-The final component of persuasion is, quite predictably, a logical, cohesive argument.
+The final component of persuasion is, quite predictably, a logical and cohesive argument.
 Salient points are built layer upon layer like the bricks of a house, each one resting on those that were laid before.
 Sadly, this is the least important of the three, a point driven home by the prevalence of scores of philosophies and world views that are at best indefensible and at worst insane.
 Nevertheless, a well-reasoned argument – all other factors being equal – will usually prove more persuasive than an illogical one.
 Once again, the need for a teacher to thoroughly prepare for each lesson is underscored.
 It is almost impossible to create a cogent argument without careful thought and a clear outline.